aip956/QwasarProjects/ArcaneApp/README.md

 ## Description
 This project addresses a core limitation of LLMs: their inability to access specific or up-to-date external knowledge.

+Imagine you are a company who wants to use an LLM.
+However, your work is confidential, so you don't want the publically available LLM to be trained on your data.
+You could obtain an LLM as a foundation, and then augment it with your confidential information.
+This is fundamentally what a RAG system does.

 A RAG system resolves this by:

 - Receiving a question through an API.
 - Retrieving relevant context chunks from a vector database of documents.